MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-format-joker-integer-string-method.md

    If *Value* exceeds *Length* characters, then *String* is truncated to *Length* characters.

-For the *FormatString* parameter, see [Formatting Values, Dates, and Time](../../devenv-format-property.md) for more information.
+For more information, see [Formatting Values, Dates, and Time](../../devenv-format-property.md).

 ## Example 1